kris-hansen/tools-install/README.md

 ## Running the Script

-This script is intended to run in a bash shell on Debian and can run by executing:
+This script is intended to run in a bash or zsh shell and can run by executing:

 `bash install.sh`